Arro/earthy-player/README.md

 similar to a real human voice than AWS' equivalent offering ("Polly"), for example.

 So I find myself writing various packages to convert HTML to an audio file I can listen to.
 Therefore, I wanted to make an npm package from which all of my _other_ projects can import.
+This is that project.

+## What It Does

 It can do the following things:

 1. Take an html file and break it apart into "segments".
 This means putting pauses in the places where pauses should go, adding sound effects as desired, and cleaning up various abbreviations.